-- All staff, volunteers, participants and parents/carers should be aware of the Cambridge United Code of Conduct and therefore know what is expected of them in terms of their behaviour. - All staff are responsible for their own actions and behaviour and should avoid any conduct that would lead any reasonable person to question their motivation and intentions. - Treating individuals equally and with respect. - Putting the welfare of each person at the forefront of all activities. - Building balanced relationships built on mutual trust and maintain professional boundaries at all times. - Ensure any allegations regarding an individual's welfare are reported and acted on appropriately. - Reinforce and promote to parents, players, and participants that they can talk to yourself/the Club about any concerns. - Give constructive feedback. - Being a role model to all within your care. - Know who the appropriate safeguarding officer is and the details to contact them.
+- All staff, volunteers, participants and parents/carers should be aware of the Cambridge United Code of Conduct and therefore know what is expected of them in terms of their behaviour. - All staff are responsible for their own actions and behaviour and should avoid any conduct that would lead any reasonable person to question their motivation and intentions. - Treating individuals equally and with respect. - Putting the welfare of each person at the forefront of all activities. - Building balanced relationships built on mutual trust and maintaining professional boundaries at all times.

+- Ensuring any allegations regarding an individual's welfare are reported and acted on appropriately. - Reinforcing and promoting to parents, players, and participants that they can talk to the Club about any concerns. - Giving constructive feedback. - Being a good role model. - Knowing who the appropriate safeguarding officer is and how to contact them.